COP3530/edugator-content/n-ary-trees/tries/lesson.md

 ## Insertion

-To insert a string into a trie, we start at the root node and traverse down the tree, creating new nodes as needed.
+To insert a string into a trie, we begin at the root and traverse down the tree, creating new nodes as needed.
 Each character in the string corresponds to a child node in the trie.
 If a child node does not exist for a character, we create a new node and continue traversing down the tree.
-Once we reach the end of the string, we mark the last node as a word by setting the `isWord` boolean to `true`.
-This indicates that the string is a valid word in the trie.
+Once we reach the end of the string, we mark the last node as a word by setting `isWord` to `true`.

 The insertion algorithm is as follows: